 This course is an in-depth study of the pharmacology of drugs currently used in human medicine.
 The student should gain an understanding of the uptake, distribution, biotransformation, and elimination of drugs that are currently prescribed for specific human conditions, such as endocrine disorders, hypertension, rheumatic/inflammatory disorders & obstetrics.
 An in-depth study of the pharmacology of drugs currently utilized in the management of central nervous system disorders is included.
-Cancer chemotherapeutic and antimicrobial agents are addressed along with attendant anesthetic implications.
+Cancer chemotherapeutic & antimicrobial agents are addressed along with attendant anesthetic implications.
 The pharmacology of drugs used to treat cardiovascular conditions and hemostatic derangements is also discussed.
 Phytopharmaceuticals, toxicology and agents that may be encountered in biological and chemical warfare are also described.

-Course Director: Rachel Davis
+Prerequisite: Pharmacology in Advanced Practice I. Credit: 4 semester hours.
+Course Director: Dr. Rachel Davis.

-Physics in Anesthesia (NAPAP-61602)
+Physics for Anesthesia Practice (NAPAP-61602)